 Mountaineers of Iceland operate mostly in the pristine nature of Iceland.
-Mountaineers care for and hold deep respect for nature and the environment.
-Mountaineers are determined to preserve Iceland‘s precious nature and contribute to its protection and preservation.
+We care for and hold a deep respect for nature and the environment.
+We are determined to preserve Iceland‘s precious nature and contribute to its protection and preservation.
 Our main emphasis is placed on binding CO2 in the form of reclamation and reforestation.
-Most of Mountaineers‘ operation takes place on Langjokull, where we operate Iceland‘s largest snowmobile fleet.
-Mountaineers are aware of the significant CO2 emission due to the heavy machinery in operation; glacier trucks, super jeeps, and snowmobiles.
-It is a sad fact that due to global warming, the world‘s glaciers are rapidly melting and that in about a 100 years or so, Langjokull might disappear.
-Therefore, Mountaineers strive to support CO2 binding projects and are working in close cooperation with the Soil Conservation Service of Iceland (SCSI) to support reclamation and reforestation in areas around Bláskógabyggð, close to Mountaineers main area of operation.
+Most of our operation takes place on Langjokull, where we operate Iceland‘s largest snowmobile fleet.
+Due to the operation of heavy machinery; glacier trucks, super jeeps, and snowmobiles, there is significant CO2 emission.
+It is a sad fact that global warming is melting away our glaciers and that in about a 100 years or so, Langjokull glacier might disappear completely.
+Therefore, we strive to support CO2 binding projects and are working in close cooperation with the Soil Conservation Service of Iceland (SCSI).
+We are currently supporting a reforestation project in Bláskógabyggð, close to Mountaineers main area of operation.

-The company has already undergone the work of calculating CO2 emissions from its machinery and is supporting SCSI to undertake reclamation and reforestation projects in Bláskógabyggð that will carbon neutralise our emissions.
+The company has already undergone the work of calculating CO2 emissions from its machinery and is supporting SCSI to undertake a reforestation project in Bláskógabyggð.
+This will help to carbon neutralise our emissions.
 SCSI has also provided extensive support in Mountaineers‘ work of calculating its CO2 emissions.
-With the help of SCSI, a specific geographical region and typical Icelandic wasteland has been marked within Bláskógabyggð (see photograph) that would be most suitable for reforestation.
-This project would make a significant positive environmental impact in that region.
-In this way and step by step, it is possible to carbon neutralise Mountaineers‘ emissions by planting enough vegetation and trees.
-These plants will serve to bind the CO2 and help create a balance between the emissions and the binding of CO2.
-Once we reach our goal of carbon neutralising our company, we can look into carbon neutralising past emissions.
-Mountaineers‘ goal is to be a leading example in this field and serve as role model for other travel companies in Iceland.
+With the help of SCSI, a specific geographical region and typical Icelandic wasteland has been marked within Bláskógabyggð (see photograph) that is most suitable for reforestation.
+This project will make a significant positive environmental impact in the region, not only in binding CO2 but also creating a beautiful scenery.
+In this way, it is possible to carbon neutralise Mountaineers‘ emissions by planting enough vegetation and trees.
+These plants will bind the CO2 and create a balance between our emissions and CO2 binding them.
+Once we reach our goal of carbon neutralising our company, we will look into carbon neutralising past emissions.
+Our goal is to be a leading example in the environmental sector and serve as role models for other travel companies.

-Mountaineers are planning a booking system where customers have the option of paying extra 5 USD when they book tours with us.
-This extra fund will then go undivided to supporting Mountaineers‘ environmental project, which is the reclamation and reforestation project in Bláskógabyggð.
-Mountaineers are aware of similar arrangements with other tour operators in Iceland that have had successful results.
+Mountaineers have put in place a booking system where customers have the option of paying extra 5 USD per person when booking tours with us.
+This extra fund will go undivided to supporting our environmental project: The reforestation project in Bláskógabyggð.
+We are aware of similar arrangements with other tour operators in Iceland that have had successful results.

 Vakinn Environmental Quality Standard

-Mountaineers‘ goal is to make dedicated efforts to protect and conserve the environment and contribute to sustainable tourism in Iceland.
-In order to achieve that goal, Mountaineers will take into serious consideration the environmental guidelines raised by Vakinn, the quality and environmental system for Icelandic tourism.
+Our goal is to make dedicated efforts to protect and conserve the environment and contribute to sustainable tourism in Iceland.
+In order to achieve that goal, we will take into serious consideration the environmental guidelines raised by Vakinn, the quality and environmental system for Icelandic tourism.